Radiation therapy is the use of beams of energy to treat tumors.

 - Next, we will take one to two weeks for technical work to figure out the best angles for treatment and to set up the equipment.

-- If your child needs anesthesia before treatment, the next step is to have her come in for the first radiation treatment.
+- If your child needs anesthesia before treatment, the next step is to come in for the first radiation treatment.
 First, we will give your child anesthesia.
 Then we will do a “dry run” with your child to make sure everything is set properly.
-Once we confirm all settings are correct, and while she is under anesthesia, we will give your child the first dose of radiation.
+Once we confirm all settings are correct, and while your child is under anesthesia, we will give the first dose of radiation.

 - If your child does not need anesthesia, we will still do the “dry run.”
 Then we will have your child come back for the first treatment a day or two later.